xis2007/drawmatic/README.md

   * Authentication
     * Firebase Authencaon that allows users to login anonymously to play games quickly
-    * Developed based on MVP architectural paern for easier maintenance and future expandability
-    * Interfaces for callbacks to allow clear and flexible programming style

   * Main Menu
     * Gaming main page for players to either create a new room for others to join or join an existing room created be other players